AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/ts-generator/04-parameters.md

 _**This section is under construction**_

-TODO: check that these parameters are not used in the solver.
+[//]: # (TODO: check that these parameters are not used in the solver.)
-If they are used by the solver (but only in case some TS are generated), keep them here but add cross mentions to them
+[//]: # (If they are used by the solver -but only in case some TS are generated-, keep them here but add cross mentions to them)

 ## General parameters
 These parameters are listed under the `[general]` section in the `.ini` file.